 I’ve neglected my blog for a few months since Animal Crossings release and I am not about to apologise for it.
 I haven’t had much to blog about anyway since I have been spending so much time playing the game.
-I’d love to tell you the hours I have put in but Nintendo stop counting after 180… my father isn’t proud.

 You might be thinking “why would you blog about animal crossing?”
 Or maybe “why discuss 5 stars when so many people already have videos?” and my answers are: 1.
 I want to, and more importantly, 2.
 Everyone seems to be saying something different.
 Recently there have been players data mining to see what exactly you need for a 5 star review.
 But yesterday I found out something contradicting and after posting about it on a forum I had helped so many other people get 5 stars in a few minutes!